 Council has also been working to find alternate opportunities for the trees being removed including play equipment, street furniture and/or points of interest.

 We are currently growing 45+ mature sized trees and will soon commence growing a further 80+ smaller sized trees in time for the project’s completion.

 The construction works are not expected to impact existing bus services near the site, including bus stops on Birdwood Avenue, Burns Bay Road, Longueville Road and Epping Road.

 Birdwood and Rosenthal Laneways will be accessible throughout construction.
 Where required traffic management staff will be in place to help provide access.
-ADCO will aim to complete all construction works within the site boundaries and approved working hours, however in some instances such when install the pedestrian bridge there will be requirement for temporary road closures.
-In these instances traffic management staff will be employed and adequate signage implemented to alleviate disruptions.
+ADCO will aim to complete all construction works within the site boundaries and approved working hours, however in some instances such when install the pedestrian bridge and the rock wall at the northern end of the site, and the re-paving of Birdwood and Rosenthal Lanes, there will be a requirement for temporary road closures.
+In these instances, traffic management staff will be employed and adequate signage implemented to alleviate disruptions.